PDA Recommendations

 - You can find them in shopping malls & such - making it easy to get for normie consoomers who has the "rights" to go there.

-- Some guarantees on accessories (mostly chargers / cable at the very least; occasionally cases & screen protectors, depending on the brand)
+- Some guarantees on accessories (mostly chargers / cable at the very least; occasionally cases & screen protectors, though these depend on the brand)

 - More expensive